sgorpi/midex8/doc/firmware_upload_process.md

   2002 installers `Midex8_V1_80.exe` / `updmros.exe`).
 The Mac kext is
   the **only available source** for MIDEX3 firmware in this repo.

-### Memory-map differences confirm separate chip targets
+### Memory-map differences show the images are device-specific

 All MIDEX8 r1 records fit in `0x0000-0x1508` (well inside the AN2131
 8 KB RAM), as do the MIDEX3 records (max `0x1692`).
-The MIDEX8 r2
-firmware additionally contains a single 1-byte write to `0x7FE5` — that address only exists on the CY7C646 FX family (FX configuration register region).
-Uploading `midex8r2_firmware` to an AN2131 chip would silently write to an invalid address; conversely, an AN2131-targeted blob will miss the FX register initialisation needed on r2.
-The blobs are genuinely device-specific and cannot be substituted for each other.
+The blobs are device-specific and cannot be substituted for each other — but the distinguishing factor is the **external MIDI/UART hardware and port count** each image drives, *not* the EZ-USB chip variant.

+> **Correction (2026-05-30):** an earlier version of this note claimed the
+> MIDEX8 r2 image's write to XDATA `0x7FE5` proved a CY7C646-FX-only
+> register and therefore a separate chip target.
+That is **wrong**.
+> `0x7FE5` is **AUTODATA** (the autopointer data register), and diffing the
+> two TRMs shows the AN2131 and CY7C646 FX have **byte-identical `0x7Fxx`
+> register maps** (the AN2131QC also has the autopointer / fast-transfer
+> block — see AN2131 TRM §1.14).
+So register usage does **not** distinguish
+> the two chips, and the EZ-USB MCU variant of MIDEX3 **cannot be confirmed
+> from firmware alone** — definitive chip ID needs the physical PCB chip
+> marking or the loader-mode silicon ID.
+The images remain device-specific
+> because of their differing external UART layout / MIDI port count.

 ### Outcome